-Arundel Castle in West Sussex is this year celebrating its 950th anniversary.
+Arundel Castle in West Sussex is nearly 1,000 years old.

 The order to build the glorious Castle was given on Christmas Day in 1067 by Roger de Montgomery, Earl of Arundel, and construction began in 1068.
 It is the ancestral seat and family home of the Duke of Norfolk, and one of the largest inhabited and complete castles in England.